- Name

 Burrow played two years in the NBA.
 He was drafted in 1956 by the Rochester Royals, the franchise that would one day become the Sacramento Kings.
 He played for the Royals in the 1956-1957 season and for the Minneapolis Lakers the next year.

 Becoming one of the best basketball players in the history of one of the storied basketball schools in the NCAA constitutes a successful life, but Burrow was meant to excel in other areas of life as well.
-During the 1970’s, he served as the principal of Fort Knox High School where, along with his wife Lee Ann, he would impact hundreds of young lives.
+After his playing career, he coached boys’ basketball and taught at Fort Knox High School from 1958-67 before becoming assistant principal in 1967.
+He took over as principal in 1968 and remained in the post until 1980.
+He served as the assistant superintendent of business of the Fort Knox Community Schools from 1980 until 1993 and finished his career as the superintendent from 1993 to 1994.

 One of Burrow’s students gave a eulogy at his funeral, where he said, “Bob Burrow inspired everyone he met… Best of all, Bob Burrow made every student feel good about simply being young.”